 You might be able to get some free help regardless of your income.
 This includes:

 Your loved one may also be entitled to certain benefits.
-If your relative is not eligible for funding for dementia care, they will be entitled to a number of benefits that will help towards overall costs.
+If your relative is not eligible for funding for dementia care, they will be entitled to several benefits that will help towards overall costs.
 These include:

-A number of concerns will trigger families to reconsider their care arrangements.
+Several concerns will trigger families to reconsider their care arrangements.
 These include confusion, disorientation, refusal to eat, and dangerous behaviour.
 Safety is the top priority.
-If you feel your loved one’s safety and wellbeing are compromised, it is important to ask for help and have a professional assessment of their care needs.
+If you feel your loved one’s safety and well-being are compromised, it is important to ask for help and have a professional assessment of their care needs.

 Around two-thirds of people in the UK currently living with dementia are in their own homes.
 Unpaid family carers play a vital role in supporting these individuals–keeping them safe and comfortable.